Last Updated: 01 April, 2025

 ---|---|---|---|---|

-The monthly sports betting handle, revenue, and VW's tax income from retail and online wagering are presented in the table below.
-The percentage figure in brackets indicates how such numbers have evolved compared to the previous month.
+The table below presents the monthly sports betting handle, revenue, and VW's tax income from retail and online wagering.
+The percentage figure in brackets indicates how these numbers have evolved compared to the previous month.

 Month | Handle (MoM) | Revenue (MoM) | Tax income |